-It’s not just effective farming approaches that are covered, we also take this opportunity to train tea farmers on key life skills such as how to eat more healthily and improve diets within their whole community.
+We’re also going further with our programmes.
+It’s not just effective farming approaches that are covered, we have expanded our programmes to train tea farmers on key life skills – such as how to eat more healthily and improve diets within their whole community.

 This is fundamental in improving farmers and their families’ lives as malnutrition is such a serious concern in Malawi.
-The figures speak for themselves and effect young and old alike.
+The figures speak for themselves and affect young and old alike.
 For example, 60% of adults suffer from under-nutrition.
-The consequences of poor nutrition are numerous; poor health can curb a farmer’s productivity, limiting how much they can earn.
+The consequences of poor nutrition are numerous; including susceptibility to illness and limiting children’s performance at school.
+Poor health can also curb a farmer’s productivity, limiting how much they can earn.

-Here are a few highlights of our work, which show how ETP is actively changing farmers’ lives for the better.
+Here are a few highlights of our work, which show how ETP is transforming farmers’ lives for the better.

 Farmer Field Schools

-ETP runs year-long training schools for tea farmers, where they learn how to improve their tea growing skills.
-The aim is for farmers to understand how to grow more, and better quality, tea so that they can earn more money.
-Farmers learn techniques to become more resilient to climate change and how to grow other crops, which they can then sell on or eat themselves.
+ETP runs year-long training schools for farmers, where they learn how to improve their tea growing skills.
+The aim is for farmers to understand how to grow more, better quality tea so that they can earn more money.
+Farmers learn techniques to become more resilient to climate change and how to grow other crops, such as fruit and vegetables, which they can then sell on or eat themselves to improve their diets.

-ETP offers hands on training for tea farmers on how to set up their own business.
-Entrepreneurship is encouraged, with training in financial management and other practical business skills.
+We offer hands on training for farmers on how to set up their own business.
+Entrepreneurship and innovation are encouraged, with training in financial management and other practical business skills.

 Inspired by the training she’s taken part in with ETP and the subsequent boost in income, Rebecca hopes to become a chef and open her own restaurant with the extra money she now makes from her tea crop.